hssmalo/steampunkfantasy/rules.md

 Bad Shot                   -1       0
 Steady                     +1       +1
 Camouflage\[terrain\]       0      -1         when unit is in given terrain
 Take Cover[speed, -N]       0      -N         When in given speed, stacks with speed.
-Optimal at point blank     +1       0         Firing at enemies at point blank range only *Weapon* *abilities*
+Improves Evation(+1) Optimal at point blank     +1       0         Firing at enemies at point blank range only *Weapon* *abilities*
 Enhanced Accurazy           +1      0